Raising Dad

 Raising Dad is an American television sitcom that aired on The WB from October 5, 2001, to May 10, 2002.
-The series stars Bob Saget, Kat Dennings, Brie Larson, Riley Smith, Beau Wirick and Jerry Adler, and was produced by Albion Productions in association with Paramount Television.
+The series stars Bob Saget on his first television series since Full House ended in 1995.
+It also stars Kat Dennings, Brie Larson, Riley Smith, Beau Wirick and Jerry Adler, and was produced by Albion Productions in association with Paramount Television.

 Premise

-Matt Stewart (Saget) is a widower trying to raise his two daughters, Sarah (Dennings) and Emily (Larson), with the help of his live-in father, Sam (Jerry Adler), a former baseball player for the Boston Red Sox.
+Matt Stewart is a widower trying to raise his two daughters, Sarah and Emily, with the help of his live-in father, Sam, a former baseball player for the Boston Red Sox.
 Further complicating matters, Matt works as an English teacher at Sarah's high school.
 Matt struggles to keep his nose out of his daughter's social life while attempting to find his own.